 After graduating, he came home to Arizona and settled in Tempe with the goal of making an impact on the state education system that he had experienced first-hand.
 He soon joined BASIS Charter Schools, where he was the Director of Charter School Development for more than three years.
-During that time, Jonathan managed the development of 15 BASIS campuses, including U.S. News and World Report's number one, best high school in America for 2017.
+During that time, Jonathan managed the development of 15 BASIS campuses, including U.S. News and World Report's number one, best high school in America for 2017 and 2018.

 Since July 2017, Jonathan has dedicated himself to the superintendent's race full-time, running as a Republican.

 I'm always asking, "How can we do this better?"
 Falling back on "we've always done it this way" isn't an acceptable answer.

 Jonathan is a Flinn-Brown Fellow and serves on the Sandra Day O'Connor Institute's Millennial Council as well as the Tempe Neighborhood Advisory Commission.
 He and his wife Cara live with their rescue cattle dog mix, Kermit, at their home in Tempe.